jina-ai/clip-as-service/docs/user-guides/client.md

     print(r)
 ```

-Then it can run with multiprocessing by specifying using
+Then it can run with multiprocessing using

 ```bash
 gunicorn myproject:app --workers 4 --worker-class uvicorn.workers.UvicornWorker --bind 0.0.0.0:4000